cryptomorpheus22-boop/Salon-Spa/README.md

 ## 🚀 Deployment

-Ready for GitHub + Netlify deployment:
+Ready for GitHub + cPanel deployment:
 - No build step required
 - Static files only
-- Add `netlify.toml` for custom redirects if needed
+- Ensure .htaccess is present for routing

 ## 📞 Contact